jacko2611/are-you-reading.me/README.md

 * [Contributions](#contribution)
 * [Tests](#testing)
 ## Installation
-No installation instructions necessary.
-The dependencies to run the application are "inquirer" and "fs".
+The dependencies necessary to run the application are "inquirer" and "fs".
 ## Usage
-The user needs to use the "node index.js" command in the terminal.
+The user needs to use the "node index.js" command to run the application.
 ## License
 This project is licensed under the MIT license.
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)